ryanjeffares/poise/README.md

 * Use hashes instead of strings in runtime
     * Function names, namespace lookups, etc
     * And maybe also in the compiler when we need to optimise that
+* Package manager type thingy
     * Type checker for those optional type hints
+    * Project manager/runner
+    * Dependency stuff (not that we have the budget for that)
 * Compiler warnings
 * Optimisation
 * ~~`getCodeAtLine()` for imported files~~